supernav1/MudaRemote/README.md

 This fork is just for my own personal use with my own modifications.
 All credit for original work goes to misutesu-desu, and my additions may or may not work.
+Additions only support English at this time.

 **15/03/2026:**
 - Add customisable dk threshold (dk_activation_percent in preset) - falls back to 15